purplesyringa/site/blog/any-python-program-fits-in-24-characters/index.md

 My friend challenged me to find the shortest solution to a certain Leetcode-style problem in Python.
 They were generous enough to let me use whitespace for free, so that the code stays readable.
 So that's exactly what we'll abuse to encode *any* Python program in $24$ bytes, ignoring whitespace.

 > This post originally stated that $30$ characters are always enough.
-Since then, [commandz](https://github.com/commandblockguy) and another person from the codegolf Discord server have devised a better solution, reaching $24$ bytes.
+Since then, [commandz](https://github.com/commandblockguy) and xnor from the [Code Golf](https://code.golf) Discord server have devised a better solution, reaching $24$ bytes.
 After a few minor modifications, it satisfies the requirements of this problem, so I publish it here too.

 ### Bits